top of page

 Microbial BioRemediation database

-To address this, we developed the Microbial BioRemediation database, a comprehensive and manually curated repository comprising over 620,000 bacterial protein sequences associated with the degradation of 564 pollutant compounds across 25 chemical classes.
-Optimized for both genomic and metagenomic analyses, the Microbial BioRemediation database enables high-resolution functional and taxonomic profiling of microbial communities and individual bacterial strains.
-Validation using public genome and metagenome datasets from contaminated environments confirmed the database’s ability to detect both conserved and environment-specific biodegradation functions.
-Its application to host-associated microbiomes further revealed how environmental exposures likely shape microbial catabolic potential across ecological contexts.
+Here, we developed the Microbial BioRemediation database, a comprehensive and manually curated repository comprising over 642,432 bacterial protein sequences associated with the degradation of 564 pollutant compounds across 25 chemical classes.
+Optimized for both genomic and metagenomic analyses, the Microbial BioRemediation (MBR) database enables high-resolution functional and taxonomic profiling of microbial communities and individual bacterial strains.
+Validation using public genome and metagenome datasets from contaminated environments confirmed the database ability to detect both conserved and environment-specific biodegradation functions.
+Its application to host-associated microbiomes further confirmed the suitability of MBR for assessing how environmental exposures likely shape microbial catabolic potential across ecological contexts.

-The Microbial BioRemediation database thus serves as a strategic tool for the early-stage identification and prioritization of microbial candidates for bioremediation.
-By enabling the in silico selection of key taxa and enzymatic functions, it supports a rational pipeline that progresses toward targeted in vitro validation and experimental characterization.
+The MBR database thus serves as a strategic tool for the early-stage identification and prioritization of microbial candidates for bioremediation.
+By enabling the in silico selection of key microbial taxa and enzymatic functions, it supports a rational pipeline that progresses toward targeted in vitro validation and experimental characterization.
 This integrative approach facilitates development of next-generation, tailored strategies for the remediation of complex polluted ecosystems.

 Department of Chemistry, Life Sciences and Environmental Sustainability